amyrtandrew/wb-assess-1/src/wb-assess-1.md

 **_What's the difference between defining and calling a function?_**

 ```
-Defining a function gives the function a name and parameters.
-Calling it will run the code inside the function
+Defining a function is creating a function with all of its code.
+Calling it is actually running the code within the function.
 ```

 ### B.2.
 Describe these data types.